rahulpoluri/Idea1/problem_backstory_solution.md

-## Target Audience

-The platform is designed for matured and stable individuals in European Union (initially in Germany) who seek meaningful, long-term relationships.
-These individuals often face challenges in meeting like-minded partners due to cultural, societal, or logistical barriers.

----

 ## Problem and Backstory

 As someone with liberal values, modest means, and a modern outlook, finding a compatible partner was an uphill battle.
 I sought a person who valued education, cultural inclusivity, and long-term commitment but faced challenges with the existing avenues: